NIEHS/flood-risk-health-effects/README.md

 # flood-risk-health-effects
 GitHub repository for work related to the manuscript "Effects of Flood Risk on Census Tract-Level Health Outcomes in the United States"

 The work is ongoing.
-The most up-to-date results are in reports/basic_CAR_model_all_census_tract.pdf.
+The most up-to-date results are in reports/basic_CAR_model_all_census_tract .

 # Data Analysis Pipeline

 1. scripts/imported_data_wrangling_census_tract.R: does data cleaning for all the datafiles.
-See FloodRiskPlanOfWork.pdf for a comprehensive description of the data.
+See FloodRiskPlanOfWork.docx for a comprehensive description of the data.
   * PLACES Local Data for Better Health: contains the four health outcomes of interest, i.e., Coronary Heart Disease, High Blood Pressure, Current Asthma, and Poor Mental Health.
   * Flood risk at each property in the contiguous U.S. as determined by the First Street Foundation model: aggregated property-level statistics to the level of census tracts.
 Used PCA to reduce the large number of flood risk variables to a small number of principal component scores.
   * CDC Social Vulnerability Index: replaced missing value indicators -999 with NA.